fourier-space/Computing-2-Applications/README.md

 In the week, you will have time to prepare your draft submission for assessment, and will have time to assess and write feedback for your assigned project.
-You will receive your feedback on Thursday in time for you to reflect on it for the final submission.
+You will receive your feedback in time for you to reflect on it for the final submission.

 ## Environment setup instructions ##